 Relaxing, Releasing, Rebalancing, Restorative

-Reiki, meaning ‘universal energy’, is a form of natural energy healing, which helps to restore ease and balance to a person as a whole – physically, mentally, emotionally and spiritually.
+Reiki, meaning ‘universal energy’, is a form of energy healing, which helps to restore ease and balance to a person on all levels – physically, mentally, emotionally and spiritually.

-Reiki is based on the principle that, at the subtlest level, everything in existence is comprised of energy, including human beings.
-When a person is generally relaxed, healthy and living in tune with their environment, their energy field will remain strong, balanced and free-flowing.
+At the subtlest level, everything in existence is comprised of energy, including human beings.
+When a person is generally relaxed, healthy and living in tune with nature, their energy field will remain strong, balanced and free-flowing.
 However, if they experience excessive external challenge (such as a severe accident or living in an excessively damp environment) or internal stress (such as unresolved emotional experiences), then corresponding parts of their energy field become disrupted, leading to blockage or deficiency.

 In Reiki, the therapist connects to and channels universal ‘life force’ energy into the client’s energy field, via the chakras (energy centres located along the spine), using gentle touch.
 The energy naturally goes to where its needed, helping to restore balance to the whole person.

-Reiki healing has been around for centuries, however it was brought back into our awareness by Japanese minister Dr Mikao Usui in the early twentieth century.
+Reiki and energy healing has been around for centuries, however it was brought back into wider awareness again in the early twentieth century by Japanese minister, Dr Mikao Usui.
 Spurred on by the questioning of one of his students after a discussion about the healing miracles performed by Jesus, “How does hands-on healing actually work and do you really believe it works?”, Dr Usui spent years searching for the answers in countless spiritual texts in both US and Japan.
 Eventually he came across Reiki healing in some ancient Buddhist texts.
 However he still couldn’t work out how to put this into practise.
-As a last resort, he went into a deep, twenty one day meditation and on the last day had a life-changing spiritual experience that gave him the ability to channel universal energy and to teach Reiki healing to others.
+As a last resort, he went into a deep, twenty one day meditation and on the last day had a life-changing spiritual experience, where he was struck by lightning, which gave him the ability to channel universal energy and to teach Reiki healing to others.

 Dr Usui then spent many years working in the slums of Japan using Reiki to help others to heal themselves.
-However, he noticed that the same beggars came back over and over again, without any attempts to improve their circumstances despite better health.
-He realised that this was because they didn’t have a moral code to live by or any real sense of purpose.
-As a result, Dr Usui established the Five Reiki Principles as a guide for a happy, healthy and meaningful life.
-They are as follows:
+However, he noticed that the same beggars came back over and over again, without any attempts to improve their life circumstances, despite better health.
+He realised that this was because they didn’t have any real sense of purpose or moral code to follow.
+As a result, Dr Usui established the Five Reiki Principles as guidelines for human health and happiness: